Mary Sheffield

-Mary Sheffield (born June 9th 1987) is an American politician serving as a member of the Detroit City Council since 2014.
-A member of the Democratic Party, she has been the president of City Council since 2022, as the youngest person ever to hold that office.
-She is currently the mayor-elect of Detroit, having defeated Rev. Solomon Kinloch in the November 4, 2025 election, and will become Detroit's first female mayor.
+Mary Sheffield (born June 9, 1987) is an American politician who is serving as the 76th mayor of Detroit since January 2026.
+A member of the Democratic Party, she is the first woman to serve as mayor of Detroit.
+She previously served on the Detroit City Council from 2014 to 2026, and was president of the City Council from 2022 to 2026, the youngest person ever to hold that office.

 Early life and career

 Sheffield grew up on the west side of Detroit.
 She is the daughter of Horace Sheffield III, a civil rights activist and pastor at New Destiny Christian Fellowship Church.
 Sheffield earned a bachelor's degree in public affairs from Wayne State University in 2008.
 She earned a master's degree in public administration from Central Michigan University.

 While she attended college, Sheffield met Benny Napoleon, the sheriff of Wayne County.
 He recruited her to work in the county jail system as a disciplinary hearing officer.
 In 2010, Sheffield ran in the election to represent the fourth district in the Michigan House of Representatives, where Coleman Young II was not seeking reelection.
 In the Democratic Party primary election, Sheffield lost to Maureen Stapleton.
 By 2013, Sheffield was the co-pastor of New Destiny Christian Fellowship Church.